 Another problem to be considered is when different BGP policies are used over the parallel-links.
 As an example, consider the network topology shown in figure 8.
-Assume that primary egress router R1 needs to create a protection tunnel for directed link R1 \rightarrow X1 and that R1 and R3 receive a full routing table while R2 only receives the client routes of AS2.
+Assume that primary egress router R1 needs to create a protection tunnel for directed link R1 \rightarrow X1 and that R1 and R3 receive all routes known by AS2 (full routing) while R2 only receives the routes from the clients of AS2.
 In this case, router R1 should select R3 as its secondary egress since R3 receives the same routes as R1.

 To solve this problem, each egress router must know the BGP policy used by its peer.
-This is because the packets that are sent on the $primary-egress \rightarrow primary ingress$ link depend on the BGP routes advertised by the primary ingress router.
-For this, we propose to add to the configuration of each eBGP session an identifier of the BGP policy used (customer, peer, ...).
-In practice, this identifier would usually correspond to the peer-group used to specify the export filter [38].
+This is because the packets that are sent on the primary-egress \rightarrow primary ingress link depend on the BGP routes advertised by the primary ingress router.
+For this, we propose to add to the configuration of each eBGP session an integer, called eBGP session type that identifies the BGP policy (customer, peer, ...) used by the peer on the eBGP session.
+In practice, this identifier would usually correspond to the peer-group used in the BGP configuration to specify the export filter [21].
+We propose to reserve value 0 for the eBGP session type corresponding to an eBGP session over which a full BGP routing table or a default route is advertised.
 Each egress router should thus be configured with the BGP policy used by its peer.
 To reduce the amount of manual configuration, the eBGP session type could be exchanged during the establishment of the BGP session by encoding this information inside the BGP capabilities.
 If required, BGP capabilities can also be updated during the lifetime of the BGP session.
 The SRLG values could be exchanged over the eBGP session by using the same technique.

 Coming back to the example of figure 8, R3 will advertise a protection route for an eBGP session of type 0 and R2 a protection route for an eBGP session of type 1.
-R1 will select the protection route of type 0 and R3 will be the endpoint of the pe-se protection tunnel
+R1 will select the protection route of type 0 and R3 will be the endpoint of the pe-se protection tunnel.